-Six Million Children In SE Asia Affected By Yagi Disaster: UNICEF
+Six Million Children In SE Asia Affected By Yagi Disaster: Unicef

-Bangkok: Deadly floods and landslides triggered by Typhoon Yagi have affected nearly six million children across southeast Asia, the UN said Wednesday, as the death toll from the disaster rose.
+Deadly floods and landslides triggered by Typhoon Yagi have affected nearly six million children across Southeast Asia, the UN said on Wednesday, as the death toll from the disaster rose.

 Typhoon Yagi brought powerful winds and torrential rainfall to Vietnam, Thailand, Laos and Myanmar when it swept across the region almost two weeks ago.